Nurturing Creativity in the

 Our Early Years project will provide

-An inspirational new creative offer for local families - affordable culturally diverse & fun
+An inspirational new creative offer for local families - culturally diverse, affordable & fun

-local artists to support future employment opportunities
+Skills development for local artists to support future employment opportunities

-& more cross sector partnerships
+& cross sector partnerships

 Nurturing Creativity aims to